nofahad/Hollywood-Most-Profitable-Movies/README.md

 The data is cleaned in R Studio and Exploratory Data Analysis (EDA) was performed.
 The cleaned dataset is then imported in Microsoft PowerBI Desktop for data visualisation.
 The dashboard displays the

-1- The Average Rotten Tomatoes Ratings by Genre
+1- The Average Rotten Tomatoes Ratings by Genre<br/>
 2- The Number of Movies produced per Year
 3- The Audience Score for each Movie
 4- The Profitability per Studio